MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/troubleshoot-assessment.md

 ## Modify Log analytical workspace

-To change the log analytical workspace that is enabled for best practice assessment, please open a support case.
+To change the Log Analytical workspace that is linked for best practices assessment, please open a support case.
 This feature is not currently available natively.

 For more assistance, create a support ticket with Microsoft and attach the log files.
 Visit,  [Create an Azure support request](/azure/azure-portal/supportability/how-to-create-azure-support-request)